approvals/ApprovalTests.Ruby/README.md

 This will raise an `ApprovalError` in the case of a failure.

-The default writer uses the `:to_s` method on the subject will be used to generate the output for the `received` file.
+The default writer uses the `:to_s` method on the subject to generate the output for the `received` file.
 For custom complex objects you will need to override `:to_s` to get helpful output, rather than the default: